sjbylo/container-workshop/05-import-the-image-into-openshift/README.md

 oc get pod
 ```

-We will also mark the image to be refreshed periodially (--scheduled=true) so that any changes to the image in Quay.io will trigger an application refresh.
+We will also mark the image to be refreshed periodically (--scheduled=true) so that any changes to the image in Quay.io will trigger an application refresh.

 ```
 oc tag quay.io/sjbylo/flask-vote-app:latest vote-app:latest --scheduled=true